2022 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2022 - Present

-The value spectrum for 2022 Sacagawea Dollars shows significant variation based on grade, mint mark, and special designations.
-Standard regular strikes from Philadelphia and Denver in MS66 condition range from $6 to $12, representing modest premiums over face value for these mint state examples.
+The value range for 2022 Sacagawea Dollars is wider than most beginners expect.
+Standard business strikes from Philadelphia and Denver in MS66 condition bring $6 to $12 at auction, a modest but real premium over face value for these mint state examples.

-Among business strikes, First Strike designations show mixed results.
+Among business strikes, First Strike designations showed mixed results in 2022 auctions.
 A Philadelphia Position A First Strike MS66 brought $11 compared to $6 for a standard example, while a Denver Position B First Strike MS66 sold for $10 versus $12 for a standard Denver Position A.

 History of the 2022 Sacagawea Dollar

-He later became the first Native American Commissioner of Indian Affairs, working to implement peaceful policies during Reconstruction.
-Parker’s selection for the 2022 coin recognizes his unique role as both a Civil War officer and tribal diplomat.
+Parker later became the first Native American Commissioner of Indian Affairs under President Grant, working to implement more humane policies toward Native peoples during Reconstruction.
+His selection for the 2022 coin recognized his singular place in American history as both a military officer and tribal diplomat.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2022-P to Present)